mikeryan/ems-flasher/README.md

 Write mode will write the ROM specified on the command line to bank 1 on the cart.
 Read mode will read the entirety of bank 1 (32 megabits / 4 megabytes) into the ROM file specified.
+Specifying multiple ROMs will cause all of the ROMs to be written to the specified bank along with a menu to choose from them.

 Title mode does not require a file argument, and will print the ROM title to stdout.